Nancy Jordan

 Biography

-Professor Jordan is dedicated to disseminating her work to a wide audience, including researchers, practitioners, and policymakers.
-She translates her foundational research to improve educational practice, especially for those with learning disabilities and limited educational opportunities in STEM.
-She has developed successful interventions and screening tools for high-risk children, including the widely used Number Sense Interventions and the Screener for Early Number Sense.
+Professor Jordan is dedicated to disseminating STEM education research to a wide audience, including researchers, practitioners, and policymakers.
+She translates her foundational work to improve educational practice, especially for students with disabilities and limited educational opportunities in STEM.
+She has developed successful interventions and screening tools for high-risk children in pre-K through middle school, including the widely used Number Sense Interventions.
+Her new screener, the Screener for Early Number Sense assesses key number skills in children from pre-K through first grade and is highly predictive of later math difficulties

 Education/Learning